ICL DRS: DRS 6000

-The in-house (Irvine/Bracknell) developed DRS 6000 was launched in January 1990 as a washing machine-sized SPARC-based server, running ICL's implementation of Unix System V Release 4 (SVR4).
-It also had a 68020-based Central Service Module board (CSM), leading to sarcastic comments in the press that it was a DRS 400 in disguise.
+As a VMEbus controller, the Central Services Module board employed a 68020 processor, leading to sarcastic comments in the press that it was a DRS 400 in disguise.
 By 1992 there were desktop, slimline and full sized models, ranging from a single-processor desktop model rated at 29 MIPS (L240) to a 4-processor model rated at 116 MIPS (L644).
+Initial pricing of the four-processor models was projected at around $150,000 prior to their introduction.
 Some models were sold by Fujitsu as the DS/90.
 ICL received the Queen's Award for Export Achievement for DRS 6000 in 1993.

 The DRS 6000 competed directly with IBM's RS/6000, which was launched a few weeks later; originally planned to be called the DRS 600 it was renamed when it was found that IBM had decided on the RS 6000.

+In 1993, ICL upgraded the DRS 6000 300 series with a 40 MHz SuperSPARC processor, introducing DRS/NX Version 7.0, an implementation of Unix System V Release 4.2.
+This version of DRS/NX was XPG4-compliant, supported OSF/Motif and OPEN LOOK graphical user interfaces, and promised compatibility with Solaris 2 applications.
+It was available for both SPARC and x86 platforms, marketed as a distinct product, with pricing for the latter being announced from $500 up to $1,600.

 In 1994, the DRS range was superseded by the SuperServer (Ks (SPARC) and Ki (Intel)) and TeamServer (Es (1-2 SPARC CPUs), Hs (2-4 SPARC CPUs), Ei (1 x86 CPU), Hi (2 x86 CPUs)) ranges of SPARC and Intel-based machines, running DRS/NX Unix or Microsoft Windows NT.